-In 2017 over sixty five percent of energy produced was not useable and released as waste heat (Graphic).
-Applications include STPV, cooling devices and highly efficient light bulbs that do not release heat.
-We have developed a computational engine, Wptherml, which has the ability to help design multilayer nano-structures for heat management with a large array of uses.
-Wptherml produces useful calculations, spectra and images for the design of multi-layer nano-structures.
+In 2017 over sixty five percent of energy produced was not useable and released as waste heat (Graphic & citation); consequently, there are a large number of opportunities to develop technologies which can mitigate waste heat associated with energy production, or which can be used to convert or reclaim waste heat for useful purposes.
+Materials with tailored optical and thermal emission properties are centrally important for many of these envisioned technologies, which include solar thermophotovoltaics, radiative cooling devices, and highly efficient incandescent lights that minimize IR radiation, among others.
+WPTherml (William Paterson University's tool for Thermal Energy and Radiation management with Multi Layer nanostructures), is a computational engine for materials which can be leveraged for these and other technologies where the control of optical and/or thermal radiation properties are paramount.
+Specifically, WPTherml can be utilized to simulate and design multilayer planar nanostructures made from isotropic media.
+WPTherml computes spectral properties and and images for the design of multi-layer nano-structures.
 These structures could have applications in STPV, TPV, cooling power, and highly efficient light bulbs.
 Management of photonic thermal energies as an energy source may have many beneficial impacts, in multiple markets including clean energy, military use and the consumer market.
 Concentrated solar power as an STPV application that has benefits for all of the listed markets.
 Using Wptherml a multilayer nano-structure can be designed to produce a light spectrum that closely matches that of the response function of a PV cell to have maximum energy conversion.
 The response function of a PV cell is unique to the crystalline structure of the PV cell and the band gap energy of the crystal.
 If the thermal emission can be tailored into the proper range of wavelengths, then the energy conversion will have high efficiency.

 Response function pictures